Proficiency Card endorsements

 Lapsed endorsements

-Note also .... that if a pilot does not compete for a period
+Note also .... that if a pilot does not compete during a period

-of at least two years then his endorsement is considered to have lapsed, and
+of at least two years (24 calendar months) then his/her endorsement is considered to have lapsed, and

-before he can compete again in a previously endorsed class he must obtain a new
+before competing again in a previously endorsed class a new

 |